skazantsev/MvcVulnerabilitiesDemo/README.md

 </div>
 ```

-###Server-side XSS
+### Server-side XSS
-As it has been said before in ASP.NET MVC output strings are html-encoded.
+As it has been said before, in ASP.NET MVC output strings are html-encoded.
 However, it doesn't mean that developers are fully protected against XSS.
 Look at the following html helper:
 ``` csharp